rcl-ssl/RCL.SSL.SDK/README.md

 ## Installing the SDK

-You can install the RCL SDK from NuGet.
+You can install the RCL SSL SDK from NuGet.

 ```
 Install-Package RCL.SSL.SDK